R185/PyGame_emg/README.md

 # PyGame_emg
 A game with neurointerface based on EEG - sensors.

 This project's goal is to help people with paresis.
-People with leth limitations can develop their hands.
+People with health limitations can develop their hands.

 This project includes: